 There’s a chance of snow across most of the country; however, this is much more likely in the northern reaches (Beijing and surrounds).
 Late winter and early spring can often bring a dust storm rolling in from the Gobi Desert to Beijing and northern China.
 Rainfall in Shanghai and the east coast is abundant between April and September, but almost non-existent for large chunks of the year in Central and Western parts of the country.

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

-Please note these dates are for 2017.
-For a current list of public holidays in China go to: http://www.worldtravelguide.net/china/public-holidays
+For a current list of public holidays in China, including those with moveable dates, go to: timeanddate.com/holidays

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.